EnigmaDragons/GameJamTemplate/KanbanGuide.md

 1. Create Github Repo
 2. Login to Zube
 3. Click "Create a new project"
-4. Select the Github Repo
+4. Select the Github Repo, and click "Create"
+5. Setup Columns for: Audio, UI, Gameplay, Coding, Bugs, In Progress, Done

 ----